ucsf-wynton/wynton-website-hpc/docs/scheduler/submit-jobs.md

 _Note_: When working with MPI, it is important to use the exact same version as was used to built the software using MPI.
 Because of this, we always specify the full `mpi/<version>` path.

 <div class="alert alert-warning" role="alert" markdown="1">
 Note that mpi-8 jobs must request a multiple of exactly eight (8) slots.
-If <code>NSLOTS</code> is not a multiple of eight, then the job will be stuck in the queue forever and never run.
+If `NSLOTS` is not a multiple of eight, then the job will be stuck in the queue forever and never run.
 </div>